AndreWohnsland/CocktailBerry/docs/faq.md

 Here you will find a list of commonly asked questions about the Software or Hardware.
 Please make sure to check here first, before asking similar questions.
-Also, you may find your solution under the [troubleshooting](troubleshooting.md) section, if it's not here.
+You may find your solution under the [troubleshooting](troubleshooting.md) section, if it's not here.
+Also, there is plenty information at the [setup section](setup.md).

 ## Hardware